 Our highly qualified staff team work hard to ensure that each child has access to learning and development opportunities, taking into account the child's individual stage of development and their interests.
 Our play environment, both inside and outside, covers all the areas of learning and development specified within the Framework for Early Years Foundation Stage.

-The nursery is part of the Early Years Alliance, who has more than forty years' experience of working in partnership with parents to provide the best possible care and support for families and young children.
+The pre-school is part of the Early Years Alliance, who has more than forty years' experience of working in partnership with parents to provide the best possible care and support for families and young children.
 In more recent years we have developed and managed settings that deliver high quality, flexible and affordable childcare to families throughout England.

 Who to contact

 - Early Years Alliance (formerly Pre-school Learning Alliance)

 - PL15 8RT

 Egloskerry Pre-school operates from a purpose built Eco building on the site of Egloskerry School with two spacious outdoor areas and regular Forest School Sessions run by two qualified teachers and Forest School leaders.

 Children have the freedom of free flow, though indoors and outdoor play throughout the day.
 The environment is specifically set-up every day to facilitate individual needs to empower children to intrinsically learn though their own interests.

 We promote outdoor play and learning in ALL weather, and foster skills for life!

 Table of costs Amount Cost Type £16.00 for 2 year olds Per 3 hour session £14.50 for 3 and 4 year olds Per 3 hour session £32 for 2 year olds Per Full Day £29 for 3 and 4 year olds Per Full Day £5 for 2 , 3 and 4 year olds Lunch Club